Fixes

 Top Fixes is not good for:

 As customers mature and take care of the highest-level vulnerabilities, top fixes become less and less useful because most vulnerabilities in Cisco Vulnerability Management are scored in the 30-40 range.
-Therefore, when a customer has most assets remediated to reflect a lower score, Top Fixes will find few and fewer recommended fixes.
-In addition to using Top Fixes, we recommend that Cisco Vulnerability Management admin teams train their staff to look at vulnerabilities by risk score from the Explore view, and remediate any vulnerabilities that are out of risk appetite.
+Therefore, when a customer has most assets remediated to reflect a lower score, Top Fixes will find fewer and fewer recommended fixes.
+In addition to using Top Fixes, Cisco recommends that Cisco Vulnerability Management admin teams train their staff to look at vulnerabilities by risk score from the Explore view, and remediate any vulnerabilities that are out of risk appetite.

 Why are there no Top Fixes?